Adthena/adthena-test/README.md

 ### Notes

-Any change to the code will need to be rebuild the docker containers being either frontend or backend.
+Any change to the code will require a rebuild of the docker containers being either frontend or backend.

 ## Technical Assignment